NVIDIA/TensorRT-Model-Optimizer/docs/source/guides/windows_guides/_ONNX_PTQ_guide.rst

 Deploy Quantized ONNX Model
 ---------------------------

 Inference of the quantized models can be done using tools like `GenAI <https://github.com/microsoft/onnxruntime-genai/>`_, `OnnxRunTime (ORT) <https://onnxruntime.ai//>`_.
 These APIs can do inference on backends like DML.
-For details about DirectML deployment, see :ref:`DirectML_Deployment`.
+For details about DirectML deployment of quantized models, see :ref:`DirectML_Deployment`.
+Also, refer `example scripts <https://github.com/NVIDIA/TensorRT-Model-Optimizer/tree/main/examples/windows/onnx_ptq/>`_ for any possible model-specific inference guidance or script (if any).